 Night shooting is an exciting sub-genre of aviation photography that has it’s own kind of esthetic and challenges.
 I don’t often photograph aircraft at night, but I enjoy it very much.
 Here’s an article looking in depth at technique and gear.

 Night photography is different from day photography mainly because of the lack of sufficient light to take photos handheld and quickly focus reliably.
 This requires additional equipment, different settings and a somewhat specific location.
-We’ll go through all these factors in detail, and see a few hacks to make the images pop!
+In this aviation night photo guide, we’ll go through all these factors in detail, and see a few hacks to make the images pop!

 The challenges of night photography